Leverage Social Media to Find the Right Internship for You

 Use Facebook to research the culture of a company that interests you.
 While checking out a company’s website to learn more about the organization is still important, a Facebook group or business page might provide more insight into the work culture and recent developments at the company.

 Like pages related to your field and interests to stay current on discussions.
 Participate in topical discussions to engage with like-minded people who could one day help you in your career.
 Use the Facebook search engine to find and connect with groups and people.
+Don’t forget that you can narrow your search by location, and potentially find people in your area that, after establishing a professional connection online, you can ask out to coffee.

 Connect with InterExchange on Facebook to find fellow students or graduates who may have held similar internship/training positions as you!